 5. Korean Hangul Alphabet Tracing Board (From Jennifer)

 Since my kids are also learning Korean, I felt strongly about ordering the Hangul Alphabet wood tracing board!
 The board it so much more than a tracing board!
 You can use pom poms as shown above or rice as a sensory activity!
 We made rainbow rice with expired rice, a few drops of food coloring, and 1/2 teaspoon of vinegar.

-If you would prefer to save money on this purchased, see Montessori Hundred Chart to download our free printable.
+If you prefer a free Hundred Chart, see our Montessori Hundred Chart to download our printable in English, Chinese, and Korean!